Cortland Finnegan: 2007

 On April 10, 2007, NFL commissioner Roger Goodell announced that Adam "Pac-Man" Jones would be suspended for the entire 2007 NFL season due to multiple off-the-field incidents and arrests.
 In order to find his replacement, defensive coordinator Jim Schwartz had Finnegan compete against Reynaldo Hill, Nick Harper, and Kelly Herndon.
 Head coach Jeff Fisher named Finnegan a starting cornerback to begin the season, pairing him with Nick Harper.

 On September 9, 2007, Finnegan started in the Tennessee Titans' season-opener at the Jacksonville Jaguars and recorded five combined tackles (three solo) and set a season-high with three pass deflections during their 13–10 victory.
 In Week 2, Finnegan made seven combined tackles (five solo), a pass break-up, and made the first interception of his career on a pass attempt thrown by Peyton Manning to wide receiver Reggie Wayne during a 22–20 loss to the Indianapolis Colts.
 On November 25, 2007, he set a season-high with ten combined tackles (eight solo) during a 6–35 loss at the Cincinnati Bengals.
 He started in all 16 games for the first time in his career and finished the season with a total of 95 combined tackles (79 solo), 13 pass deflections, one sack, and one interception.

-The Tennessee Titans finished with a 10–6 record in 2007 and earned playoff birth while placing third in the AFC South.
+The Tennessee Titans finished with a 10–6 record in 2007 and earned playoff berth while placing third in the AFC South.
 On January 6, 2008, Finnegan started in the first playoff game in his career and recorded eight combined tackles (six solo), made one pass deflection, one sack, and intercepted a pass thrown by Philip Rivers to wide receiver Chris Chambers as the Titans lost the AFC Wild-Card Game 6–17 at the San Diego Chargers.

 2008

-On August 15, 2008, the Tennessee Titans' signed Finnegan to a four—year, $16.80 million contract extension that included $8.50 million guaranteed and an initial signing bonus of $4.00 million.
+On August 15, 2008, the Tennessee Titans' signed Finnegan to a four-year, $16.8 million contract extension that included $8.50 million guaranteed and an initial signing bonus of $4 million.
 Head coach Jeff Fisher retained Finnegan and Nick Harper as the starting cornerbacks to begin the season.

-"He’s always trying to strip the ball from you or something like that.
-I don’t think that’s a bad thing.
-I think for him it’s good, because at times he can irritate you.
-Other than that, I think he’s a good player.
+"He's always trying to strip the ball from you or something like that.
+I don't think that's a bad thing.
+I think for him it's good, because at times he can irritate you.
+Other than that, I think he's a good player.
 I think he plays real hard.
-The crazy thing about it is he doesn’t really talk.
-He just goes out and plays and he’s not going to say much, he’s just out there playing and he’s playing hard.”
+The crazy thing about it is he doesn't really talk.
+He just goes out and plays and he's not going to say much, he's just out there playing and he's playing hard.”